| Port Credit Marine Surveys

 Upon arrival I will take a number of photographs of the vessel as I try very hard to deliver it in exactly the same condition as I picked it up.
 I insist on some time to crawl around the boat to familiarize myself with locations of seacocks, inspect battery installation, mechanical systems and to inspect fuel filters.
 I like a beer as much as the next fella but I will also ask that any alcoholic beverages be removed from the vessel.

 PS.
-I only deliver powerboats as I've yet to find a sailor who would pay my daily rate :)
+We only deliver powerboats as I've yet to find a sailor who would pay our daily rate :)